Systems Medicine and Cardiovascular Diseases

 Innovative technologies make it possible to look at all these levels with unimagined precision.
 Among other things, the scientists are analyzing on a large scale which genes a cell is currently reading from the genome or switching off and how this regulation influences the cell structure and functions in each case.
 They investigate the structure and linkage of proteins in healthy and diseased cells, and they process the data obtained with the aid of bioinformatics and modeling.
 They integrate complex and large amounts of data from experiments in the laboratory and from studies with healthy subjects and patients and map them in disease models on the computer.
 In this way, they hope, among other things, to find completely new starting points for active substances or cellular therapies, or even to predict the course of a disease.

-The program is based at the Max Delbrück Center for Molecular Medicine in the Helmholtz Association (MDC).
+The program is based at the Max Delbrück Center (MDC).
 The MDC develops and uses state-of-the-art methods for research such as data science, single-cell technology, or mathematical simulations and works closely with renowned partners, in particular with Charité - Universitätsmedizin Berlin: At the Experimental and Clinical Research Center (ECRC), a facility of Charité and MDC, and at the Berlin Institute of Health (BIH) at Charité, among others, with the joint focus areas "Single-Cell Approaches for Personalized Medicine" and the "Berlin Center for Translational Vascular Biomedicine".
 All these collaborations contribute to the rapid transfer of findings from basic research to clinical application for patients.